jacklarmany/jacklarmany/README.md

 - **[Ghouse](https://github.com/jacklarmany/Ghouse)**: A guesthouse management system that enables easy tracking of reservations, guest records, and transactions.

-This repository showcases my projects that highlight my skills in web development, particularly in creating user-friendly interfaces and robust back-end systems.
+These projects is highlight my skills in web development, particularly in creating user-friendly interfaces and robust back-end systems.

 Technologies Used